14 Top-Rated Attractions & Things to Do in Winchester, England

 Updated Dec 22, 2023

-Author Bryan Dearsley traveled to England in the spring of 2022 where he spent eight weeks exploring its towns and cities, including the beautiful city of Winchester.
+Author Bryan Dearsley traveled to England where he spent eight weeks exploring its towns and cities, including the beautiful city of Winchester.

 Winchester, the county town of Hampshire, was the capital of England from Anglo-Saxon times until the 13th century.